 - This is a healthy curry recipe that's loaded with vegetables.

-- It makes great leftovers and is perfect for meal prep.
+- This Indian curry makes great leftovers and is perfect for meal prep.
+It also freezes really well.

-- This mango chicken is gluten free, dairy free, Whole30 and paleo.
+- Besides being healthy this mango chicken is gluten-free, dairy-free, Whole30 compliant and paleo.

-- It can be served in so many ways.
+- It can be served in so many ways and pairs really well with rice or cauliflower rice.

-- Chicken breasts - chicken breasts are used to make this chicken curry with mango recipe.
+- Chicken breasts - boneless skinless chicken breasts are used to make this chicken curry.
+I prefer to use free range chicken breasts but you can use any type of chicken breasts that you like.
 You could also use boneless chicken thighs too.

 - Mango - pureed mango gives this curry the most incredible sweet flavour and beautiful golden colour.
 You can also use mango juice if that's all you can find.